• Skip to main content

 5. Bring to a boil and add the spices, meat, shrimp, bell pepper, smoked catfish, and locust bean.
 You can add or subtract anything on this list; just make it your own!

-7. When cooking the okra, let it boil for 5 minutes, then check the texture of the soup with a slotted spoon.
-At this point, I am usually okay with the texture but if it is too crunchy for you, let it boil for a few more minutes.
+6. Add some spinach to make it even more filling.
+When cooking the okra, let it boil for 5 minutes, then check the texture of the soup with a slotted spoon.
+At this point, I am usually okay with the texture, but if it is too crunchy for you, let it boil for a few more minutes.

-collage showing steps in preparing okro soup
+collage showing steps in preparing okro soup.

 • Be careful not to overcook it, or the okra might begin to turn brown.